What are milia?

 Milia are very small, raised, partly-white or yellowish harmless bumps on the skin.
 These bumps are a type of skin cyst filled with a protein called keratin.
 They are most commonly found around the cheeks, nose, eyes, eyelids, forehead and chest.

-At Appearances Aesthetics, we offer advanced electrolysis to remove milia quickly and easily, with minimal side effects or scarring.
+At Appearances Aesthetics, we offer advanced electrolysis to remove milia easily, with minimal side effects or scarring.

 Advanced electrolysis involves sending an electric current down a thin needle to destroy the targeted cells to remove the blemish.